tenzir/tenzir/web/docs/tql2/operators/to.md

 If you want to provide additional arguments to the writer, you can use the [pipeline argument](#---optional) to specify the parsing manually.

-If inference fails, the `to` operator writes NDJSON.

 ### Compressing

 The compression, just as the format, is inferred from the "file-ending" in the URI.
 Under the hood,